André Devambez: Biography

 From an early age André wanted to become an artist.
-His father arranged private lessons with Gabriel Gouray, a former student of Jean-Léon Gérôme, who encouraged the young Devambez to become a history painter.
+His father arranged private lessons with Gabriel Guay, a former student of Jean-Léon Gérôme, who encouraged the young Devambez to become a history painter.
 In 1884 took private lessons from Jules Lefebvre at the Académie Julian.
 In 1885 he succeeded in the entry examination to the École des Beaux-arts, where he studied with Jean-Joseph Benjamin-Constant and Gustave Boulanger.
 In 1890, He was awarded the Prix de Rome for his somber depiction of the denial of Peter which gave him a position to study and paint for five years at the Villa Médicis of Academy in Rome.

 His studies were interrupted by military service in until November 1892, He resumed his studies in Rome in 1893, when he submitted his required finished work to the Academy, a painting of the Prodigal Son.
 Devambez purchased a camera and posed in costume for the painting himself.
 In 1894 he submitted to the Academy a painting of "The Legend of Saint Agatha", with multiple characters in varied poses; then, in 1898, a monumental work depicting "The Conversion of the Madeleine", which obtained for him the Medal of Second Class.
 In 1900 he married Cécile Richard, the daughter of a chemist from Alsace.
 They had two children, Pierre and Valentine.
 In 1899 he was elected a member of the Société des Artistes Français, at whose annual Salon he exhibited, and in 1905 he became a chevalier of the Légion d'honneur.

 He also began turning his attention to illustrations, and smaller genre works.
 In 1898 he illustrated a novel by Emile Zola, "La Fete de Coqueville".